yixuanwu4/Thesis/README.md

 # Thesis

-Codes and resources for the Master thesis "Exploring different Chinese segmentation approaches: Benefits of radical-based segmentation in low-resource text classification" (2022 Winter semester Eberhard-Karls-Universität Tübingen)
+This repository contains codes and resources for the Master thesis "Exploring different Chinese segmentation approaches: Benefits of radical-based segmentation in low-resource text classification" (2022-2023 Winter semester Eberhard-Karls-Universität Tübingen)

 ## Resources used in this project